wachra/udacity-project3/BlogPost.md

 The first two sets of data serve to compare the (german) customers of a mail-order company with the population of Germany.
 Since there was no label for any of the two data sets, an unsupervised procedure (k-modes) was used in the next but one chapter.
 For the third dataset, however, the author had labels so that he could use a supervised learning procedure *(random forest classification)*.
 With this trained model, predictions were then made on the fourth dataset - the test dataset.

 ## Preprocessing
+Before the similarity of the first two data sets can be determined with k-modes, the columns were checked for missing values *(NAs)*.
+As the following graphic shows, the majority of the first data record has a percentage of *NAs* less than or equal to 20%.

 ![Grafik2](https://i.imgur.com/Z2OQZBy.png)

 It is obvious that the languages *Python* and *Javascript* have gained significantly in popularity among Stackoverflow users over the last five years with an increase of 18.7% and 8.9% respectively.
 Among the losers are the programming languages *C#* and *Objective C*, which have a minus of 6% and 5.7%.
 So if you are looking for a seminal programming language for the next few years, *Python* or *Javascript* may your best bet.